-Creditreform Rating, using deterministic and/or stochastic approaches, will assess risks by stressing the interest rate term structure using and taking FX volatility into account.
-The starting point of the analysis might be the historical evolution of forward rate curves and historical exchange quotes in the pertinent market.
 Creditreform Rating will assess stress scenarios by taking into consideration particular parameters (e.g. specific curve tenors, or FX volatility) and will base its analysis on prudent assumptions concerning stressed movements in interest and FX rates to incorporate the results in its cash flow model.
 The FX and interest rate risk breakdown serves to enhance the cash flow model by providing a consistent analysis to appraise economic stress events.
+The assessment approaches for Interest rates and FX stresses are presented in "Appendix I: Interest rates and foreign currency stress".

-3.5.4 Modelling Approach and Assumptions
+3.5.4 Modelling approach and assumptions